Cascoda/cascoda-sdk/docs/guides/flashing.md

 - A version of chilictl for your platform.
 For windows, it is in the ``Windows-SDK.zip`` folder on the [releases page](https://github.com/Cascoda/cascoda-sdk/releases).
   - For other platforms, the Cascoda SDK can be built natively from source, as [detailed in the build guide.](../../README.md#building)
-- The chilictl DFU firmware 'ldrom_hid.bin' and a USB enabled binary to flash, available in the ``Chili2D-USB.zip`` folder on the [releases page](https://github.com/Cascoda/cascoda-sdk/releases).
+- For USB flashing, the chilictl DFU firmware 'ldrom_hid.bin' and a USB enabled binary to flash, available in the ``Chili2D-USB.zip`` folder on the [releases page](https://github.com/Cascoda/cascoda-sdk/releases).
+- For UART flashing, the chilictl DFU firmware 'ldrom_uart.bin' and a UART enabled binary to flash.
+These can be built from source.

 Hardware requirements:

-- A USB Chili2, and a cable to connect it to a PC
+- A USB/UART Chili2 or a devboard, and a cable to connect it to a PC

 ### Procedure